Effective Friday, May 22, Wayne County moves into the yellow phase of post-COVID-19 restrictions.

-Register/Recorder Deborah Bates has established procedures for limiting public access:
+Register/Recorder Deborah Bates has established procedures for public access under Yellow protocols:

 - The Deed Research Room will be limited to individuals who can demonstrate immediate need, and six people or less will be allowed in the room at one time.
 To access the Research Room, you must submit a form.

 - Notaries Public must schedule an appointment to be sworn in.
 Document recordings are accepted via mail or placed in the drop-off box located in the courthouse lobby.
 E-Recording will be implemented beginning June 2, 2020.

 - Copies of records may be obtained by calling the office at 570-253-5970 extension 4040.
 Professionals in the real estate industry as identified in the Governor’s Amended Order dated May 19, 2020 may schedule an appointment to access the office for records.
 Online record searching will be implemented beginning June 2, 2020.